Runtime Tools

 tags,relationships, andsourcefromdatainto base-level fields if present. - Merge data: Combine base fields with the remaining

-{namespace}/data/{plural}/{id}.jsonwith 2-space indentation. - Return: The complete entity dict (base fields + app data merged flat).
+{namespace}/data/{plural}/{id}.jsonwith 2-space indentation. - Return: The complete entity (base fields + app data merged flat).

 Example